 Looking for more projects?
 Read Remembrance Day Art Projects.
 It has some of our favourites.
 And we’ve added even more projects in our How to Create Memorable Remembrance Day Art Projects blog post.

-If you’re looking for a simpler art project tat only involves colouring, then you might enjoy our collaborative poster activities.
+If you’re looking for a simpler art project that only involves colouring, then you might enjoy our collaborative poster activities.
 Each poster includes 18, 24, or 36 pieces.
-Students colour one piece and then all the pieces are reassembled.
+Students colour one piece.
+The pieces are assembled into a display.

 Our Remembrance Day Collaborative Poster features symbols and information on the history of the observance.
-Find it in our Teachers Pay Teachers Store or Brain Ninjas Shop.
+Find it in our TpT Store ($USD) or BN Shop ($CAN).

-We created another poster for Indigenous Veterans Day which is observed on November 8.
+We created another poster for Indigenous Veterans Day observed on November 8.
 It contains symbols and information about the history of the day.
-Find it in our Teachers Pay Teachers Store or Brain Ninjas Shop.
+Find it in our TpT Store ($USD) or BN Shop ($CAN).
 Learn more ways to honour Indigenous soldiers in this blog post.

-Both posters can be found in a small Remembrance Day Collaborative Poster Bundle at a discount on Teachers Pay Teachers or in our Brain Ninjas Shop.
-And our Remembrance Day Bundle contains all our Remembrance Day resources together for an even better discount on Teachers Pay Teachers and our Brain Ninjas Shop.
+Find both posters in a small Remembrance Day Collaborative Poster Bundle at a discount on TpT Store ($USD) or in our BN Shop ($CAN).
+Our Remembrance Day Bundle contains all our Remembrance Day resources together for an even better discount on TpT Store ($USD) and our BN Shop ($CAN).

 Write to Soldiers